Header Image

 Question 22: Finally, THE question - will any of the remaining Concordes ever fly again?

 • All spare parts were either scrapped or auctioned off when Concorde retired.
 Those that were auctioned off are no longer deemed to be airworthy since leaving the strict control of British Airways' and Air France's bonded stores and therefore could not be used.
-In addition, much of the infrastructure needed to make spares has gone and many of the hundreds of OEMs (original equipment manufacturers) that manufactured those parts and have design authority over them no longer exist.
+In addition, much of the infrastructure needed to make spares has long gone and many of the hundreds of OEMs (original equipment manufacturers) that manufactured those parts and have design authority over them no longer exist.

 • The facilities and equipment for servicing and repairing all parts of Concorde's airframe, engines and systems no longer exist.